adibaba/Python-Django-The-Practical-Guide/README.md

 This repository contains personal learning resources related to the course *Django - The Practical Guide* by Maximilian Schwarzmüller.
 Features of this repository are:

-- Course notes for single lectures
+- Course notes for single lectures (mostly links to the Django documentation)
+- Links to related code repositories and slides
 - Links to code changes between single lectures (really helpful!)
-- Links to related code repositories, slides and the Django documentation

 ## Course notes